johnrearden/pa-data-driven-design/README.md

 	- Describe Project Dataset
 	- State Business Requirements

+### Page 2: Airplane Feature Explanation
+- Explanation of the abbreviated features for the features.

-### Page 2: Get to know the dataset
+### Page 3: Get to know the dataset
 - Concretize the data set for by display images of the airplanes in the "middle" and "Edges" of the data set:
 	- Image: One image of each airplane that falls into the minimum, mean and maximum value for each feature (except for the categorical values).

-### Page 3: Airplane Feature Explanation
+### Page 4: Multi Engine Airplane Study
-- Explanation of the abbreviated features for the features.
+- State business requirement 2
+- Set of widgets inputs, which relates to the prospect profile.
+Each set of inputs is related to a given ML task to predict prospect Churn, Tenure and Cluster.
+- "Run predictive analysis" button that serves the prospect data to our ML pipelines and predicts if the prospect will churn or not, if so, when.
+It also shows to which cluster the prospect belongs and the cluster's profile.
+For the churn and tenure predictions, the page will inform the associated probability for churning and tenure level.

+### Page 5: Wing Span Predictor
+- Considerations and conclusions after the pipeline is trained
+- Present ML pipeline steps
+- Feature importance
+- Pipeline performance

-### Page 4: Regression Playground
+### Page 6: Regression Playground
 - State business requirement 2
 - Set of widgets inputs, which relates to the prospect profile.
 Each set of inputs is related to a given ML task to predict prospect Churn, Tenure and Cluster.
 - "Create Regression Plot" button to generate a regression plot according to the selections given in the drop down menus: